 logo

-You should eat in moderation and evenly.
+You should eat leisurely and evenly

-Here are the dietary guidelines for blood sugar health!
-1) Carbohydrates, proteins, and fats should be composed in a 4:3:3 ratio.
-2) Use a small rice bowl to control portion sizes.
-3) Chew food at least 30 times and eat slowly.
-4) Take a walk for 20 to 30 minutes one hour after meals.
+Here are some dietary tips for healthy blood sugar levels!
+1) Maintain a 4:3:3 ratio of carbohydrates, protein, and fat.
+2) Use a small bowl to control portion size.
+3) Chew your food at least 30 times and eat slowly.
+4) Take a 20-30 minute walk an hour after eating.

 ==============

-It's good for digestion too.
+It's also good for digestion.

 0